Houses of Refuge in Florida

 The Houses of Refuge in Florida were a series of stations operated by the United States Life Saving Service along the coast of Florida to rescue and shelter ship-wrecked sailors.
 Five houses were constructed on the east coast in 1876, with five more added in 1885 and 1886.
 There were also two life-saving stations built, one just south of the Jupiter Inlet, the other on the Gulf coast on Santa Rosa Island near Pensacola, Florida.
 A house of refuge was planned for the Marquesas Keys, but was never put into commission.
-The houses were manned by civilian contractors who lived in the houses with their families.
+The houses were staffed by civilian contractors who lived in the houses with their families.
 Most of these houses remained in service as life-saving stations until 1915 or later.
 Some of the locations became United States Coast Guard stations after the Life-Saving Service was merged with the United States Revenue Cutter Service to form the Coast Guard in 1915.